plan-systems/design-docs/README.md

 - Clubs and gaming groups
 - Support groups

-## PLAN Systems

-[PLAN Systems](http://plan.tools) is a non-profit public charity, developing and providing publicly available systems that foster robust digital self-reliance for low resource communities, while also reducing the burden on local, state, and federal agencies to maintain, produce, or provide these utilities.

-May PLAN empower organizations and individuals, and may it be an instrument of productivity and self-organization.

 ## What's in This Repo?

 This repo presents and discusses the layers, abstractions, and technologies that comprise PLAN.
 It is written for a technical audience ready to understand and vet PLAN's architecture and design.
 We recommend that visitors read this document and then explore our other supporting documents: